-If a student develops a fever of 100.0°F or higher and/or exhibits symptoms consistent with COVID-19 while at school, as observed by two staff members, we will keep them under observation in an isolation room until they can be picked up by a parent/guardian or other person listed as an emergency contact.
-Two rooms, (Room 14 and the small office conference room) both with exterior doors, have been designated as isolation rooms.
+If a student has a fever of 100.0°F or higher and/or exhibits symptoms consistent with COVID-19 while at school, as observed by two staff members, we will keep them under observation in an isolation room until they can be picked up by a parent/guardian or other person listed as an emergency contact.
+Two rooms, (room 3 and room 8) both with exterior doors and close to, but closed off from, the main school office have been designated as isolation rooms.

 Students waiting in isolation rooms will be monitored via video monitor with two-way communication in order to minimize contact with and potential exposure to school staff.

 - Parents/guardians must have a plan for picking up their child at all times. - Students should be picked up within 30 minutes by their parent/guardian (or the emergency contact if the school is unable to reach the parent/guardian after 5 minutes).
 The student cannot wait in the isolation room for the rest of the school day. - If a student starts exhibiting symptoms, they will be required to wear a mask. - When the parent/ guardian arrives to pick up their child, they will be directed to stay in the car, call the office, and wait for the child to be escorted outside.
-Parents, guardians, and other visitors are not allowed on campus during this time. - Parents/guardians will be advised to contact their child's healthcare provider for further direction regarding the need for testing and/or doctor visit.
+Parents, guardians, and other visitors are not allowed on campus during this time.

+Parents/guardians will be advised to contact their child's healthcare provider for further direction regarding the need for testing and/or doctor visit.